systeminit/si/app/docs/src/reference/actions.md

-# Actions <!-- TODO - add links to other reference pages -->
+# Actions

-An action in System Initiative is a kind of function which performs a specific operation on a resource, such as creating, updating, or deleting it.
-Actions are the bridge between your intended configuration (components) and their associated resources.
+An action in System Initiative is a kind of [function](./function.md) which performs a specific operation on a [resource](./components.md#resources), such as creating, updating, or deleting it.
+Actions are the bridge between your intended configuration ([components](./components.md)) and their associated resources.
 When you apply a change set, the actions enqueued within it are executed to bring reality into alignment with what you have modeled.